Reading our publication, you will know how many kilos of olives an olive tree produce in the different growing conditions.

 In my cultivation area (south of Ávila) most of the olive trees are centenarians.
 With a average annual rainfall that usually exceeds 1,000 liters, the olive tree hardly passes thirst in dry land.
 The sand-sandy soil, acid and quite washed by the rain, is not ideal for the olive tree, although a large part of the mineral deficiencies can be corrected with the subscriber.
 The planting framework is irregular, with many of the olive trees on terraces and about 150 trees per hectare.

 The main cultivated variety is Manzanilla Cacereña, followed by Verdial de Badajoz and Cornicabra.

 With well-attended olive trees, in years of loading you can obtain productions of more than 8.0000 kg / ha and yields of 12 to 15% in dry land.

-In good years, the average production of an olive tree is about 50 kg, equivalent to 6-8 kilos of olive oil.
+In good years, the average production is about 50 kg per olive tree, equivalent to 6-8 kilos of olive oil.

-During the years of unloading, production can drop to an average of 25-30 kg.
+During the years of unloading, production can drop to an average of 25-30 kg per tree.

 The average includes 1,500 olive trees, some with the year changed.
 The most loaded olive trees can exceed 100 kg of olives.
 On the other hand, Manzanilla Cacereña olive trees with previous overload, barely manage to produce olives.